Criviere/Spring17/Software Engineering I/Week1/Chapter_1_Exercises.md

   * Functional Requirement

-** 7. Specify which of these decisions were made during requirements or system design:
+** 7. <strong>Specify which of these decisions were made during requirements or system design:</strong>

 * "The <code>TicketDistributor</code> is composed of a user interface subsystem, a subsystem for computing tariff, and a network subsystem for managing communication with the central computer"
   * System design